graphsense/graphsense.github.io/documentation.md

 **Q: Who is funding GraphSense?**

-Currently GraphSense development relies on public research grants.
-Most importantly the EU H2020 project [TITANIUM](https://titanium-project.eu/) and the Austrian national research projects [VIRTRCIME](https://virtcrime-project.info/) and [KRYPTOMONITOR](https://kryptomonitor-project.info/).
+Currently GraphSense development relies on funds from the Austrian national research project [KRYPTOMONITOR](https://kryptomonitor-project.info/).
+Previously it received research funding from the EU H2020 project [TITANIUM](https://titanium-project.eu/) and the Austrian national research project [VIRTRCIME](https://virtcrime-project.info/).

 **Q: Why don't you just some other existing cryptocurrency/blockchain analytics tool?**